PG-8/ansa-scraper/README.md

-### The list below is auto-updated every 15 minutes and pushed every 2 hours on the repository's README by a crontab job which is scheduled on my Virtual Private Server
+### The list below is auto-updated every 15 minutes and pushed every 2 hours on the repository's README by a crontab job running on a Virtual Private Server

-*The content below is not curated, nor intended to be.
-Emphasis on shitty*
+*The content below is not curated, nor intended to be*

 - 25/5/2020 at 20:45 -> La movida divide i sindaci scontro sugli assistenti civici